RMSpratt/HCI-Web-App-Project/readMe.md

 Note: If you decide to use your own employee ID in this way, the account will not be saved by the application.
 (If you sign out, the account will be gone).

-LIMITATIONS
+## Limitations

-I couldn't finish everything I wanted to in the end, and some buttons will appear as disabled as a result.
+Not all features are finished in the web-app, so there are some disabled options.